k8ty-app/k8tysaurus/k8tysaurus/mdocs/hb/frodo.md

 for the values.
 It will then base64 encode those, and print out the yaml template that you can adjust and apply.

 If you pass it a (relative) file path, it will only look for that file.
 If you pass it no arguments, it will look for `./src/main/resources/application.conf` and then `./src/main/resources/reference.conf`

 Leaving a field blank will omit it from the output.

-Here is an example of filled in values going through the above refernece file:
+Here is an example of filled in values going through the above reference file:

 ```yaml
 HOST: localhost